Time to Cast Your Ballot for the 2021-22 Board of Directors!

 President: Serge Thomas, Ph.D

 Gloria Eby is an aquatic biologist who received both her Bachelor and Masters Science degree in Biology from the University of Central Florida.
-She is a member of various scientific organizations/associations and was the first female president for the Florida Association of Benthologists.
-She has been with Seminole County for 20 years and currently is a Principal Environmental Scientist.
+She has been with Seminole County for over 20 years and currently is a Principal Environmental Scientist.
 Her programs include Lake Management Program Manager and Mosquito Control Program Director.
 She has developed and implemented Seminole County’s extensive biological monitoring program which includes lake assessments, chemical/biological analysis, and develops/implements integrated management plans and restoration projects throughout Seminole County.
+She is a member of various scientific organizations/associations and was the first female president for the Florida Association of Benthologists.
+Gloria has been a FLMS member since 2001.

 Secretary: Rob Burnes

 Rob Burnes is an Environmental Program Manager with Pinellas County’s Environmental Management Division.
 His work has focused on habitat restoration, water quality improvement projects and water quality analysis.
 Rob has been with Pinellas County since 2010 and previously worked for the Florida Fish and Wildlife Conservation Commission.
 Rob attended the University of Florida where he earned a B.S. in Wildlife Conservation and Ecology and a M.S. in Fisheries and Aquatic Sciences.
-He has served FLMS President, Vice President, Director and has been the Program Chair for the past two years.
+He hass been a FLMS member since 2010 and has served FLMS President, Vice President, Director and has been the Program Chair for the past three years.

 Continuing Board Members: